developer-friendly/blog/docs/posts/0009-external-secrets-aks-to-aws-ssm.md

 ### Applying the TF Code

 Lastly, once all is set, you can apply the TF code to create the AKS cluster.

+!!! bug "`azapi` signing key"

+      As of the writing of this blog post, there is a bug in the `azapi` TF provider that causes the `tofu init` to fail cause of a [changed signing key].

+We would normally use `tofu` for the task, as per our tradition in this blog.
+But because of this bug, and because we can't wait for the world to fix itself before publishing our next article, we'll compromise on `terraform` just for this one time. :sweat: :grimacing:

 ```shell title="" linenums="0"
 terraform init